kenny-yeung/kenny-yeung/README.md

 - 👋 Hi, I’m @kenny-yeung
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any full stack projects!
 - 📫 How to reach me: kennyyeung98@gmail.com

 <!---